lockys/AwesomeSearch2021/README.md

 ==
 In a nutshell, there are many awesome lists in the sindresorhus/awesome.
 We hope to build an application to access them more quickly.
-That's why "Awesome Search" was born. :octocat:
+That's why "Awesome Search" was born.

 Features
 ==